2600hz/monster-ui/docs/api.md

 # How to use an API in Monster-UI
 The Monster-UI framework allow developers to use the different Kazoo API very simply within their Monster-UI applications.
 If you would like more information on how to build an application, check [here](https://www.github.com/2600hz/monster-ui/blob/master/docs/tutorial.md).

+__Note: If the API you want to call is available in the Kazoo jQuery SDK, please prefer using [this method](#using-the-kazoo-jquery-sdk) over the regular API call method right below.__

 ### Listing the APIs you want to use
 One of the main attribute of your application, is the "requests" attribute.
 The Monster-UI framework takes every request defined in this map and allow you to access them with your application.
 Here is an example of the requests attributegiving you access to all the API needed to create a CRUD for devices: